 Additional gear info:

-Backpack: It is possible to use just one multiday backpack (55-65 litres), as long as it is comfortable to wear while climbing.
+Backpack: It is possible to use just one multiday backpack (55-65 litres) if it is comfortable to wear while climbing.
 If bringing an additional day pack, this should be very light and compressible in order to fit inside the bigger pack on the approach hike.

 Mountaineering boots: A good pair of boots is essential.
 They need to be warm and crampon compatible.
 Yamnuska uses Scarpa Mont Blanc boots.